“Cuckoo” by Seo Jeong-Ju

 His books of poetry have been translated into multiple languages, and much of the task of translating Seo Jeong-Ju’s poems into English has been done by Brother Anthony of Taize.
 His website offers an alternate translation of this poem, which he titles “Nightingale”.

 - The title of the poem is the name of a species of bird known as the lesser cuckoo.
 Brother Anthony’s use of nightingale in place of cuckoo owes to the fact that in East Asian literature the song of the cuckoo is closely attributed with loss and mourning.
-This a common replacement made to East Asian maintain the connotations of the original work.
+This a common replacement made in translations of East Asian works.

 - The lesser cuckoo and the common nightingale are separate species belonging to different orders of birds.
 Geographically speaking, the nightingale isn’t found in Asia, and the lesser cuckoo isn’t found in North America or Europe.